 Applicants are encouraged to think creatively about the best ways to share content and engage participants.
 Workshops can include a maximum of three hours of content, which can include a mix of pre-recorded and live sessions.
 Presenters may also include links, documents, and resources for participants to explore before and after the workshops session.
 Workshop sessions may include one individual session, or multiple sessions that allow participants to reflect on content or practice skills in-between sessions.
 For highly interactive session components, presenters may propose duplicate sessions on different days or multiple synchronous sessions in order to engage a larger number of participants.
 We hope that this flexibility allows presenters to design workshops that encourage participation and time for reflection and practice, as well as to determine the structure that is most appropriate for the audience and content being delivered.

 Workshop content will primarily be delivered through the Mighty Networks platform and will use Zoom for all live sessions.
 Workshop hosts will be responsible for creating and uploading any pre-recorded content, worksheets, resources, and hand-outs, as well as facilitating live sessions and participating in workshop chat feeds.
-We encourage all submitters to attend or watch an upcoming webinar (see details below) previewing platform options, to help imagine what is possible and see the ease of creating and sharing workshop content, we recorded a short, 30 minute, webinar which you can view here.
+To help you imagine what is possible and see the ease of creating and sharing workshop content, we recorded a short, 30 minute, webinar which you can view here.

 If you would like to host a workshop as part of CitSciVirtual, please complete the workshop proposal form, available here.

 You can access a Word version of the form here.
 This is only intended as a way for you to prepare and save your responses.
 Please note that you CANNOT submit via the word file, and all submissions must be submitted via the Google Form in order to be considered.

 Rather than a traditional academic abstract, workshop presenters will be asked to answer a series of questions related to their workshop (each 100 words max).